rtt63/amisafe/README.md

 Use AI to detect how potentially dangerous is to merge this PR.

+## Why?

-## Why is it better than tragitional linters and code review?
+> Is it better than traditional linters/code review approach?

-It's a good option for tight, fast-paced teams where proper, detailed and qualified code review is a luxury.
+It's a good option for tight, **fast-paced teams** where proper, detailed and qualified code review is a luxury.
 You still need tests, good typings and skilled engineers.

 But **if most of your code reviews are LGTM at best - try this instead.**

-Examples
+## Examples

 - Big PRs (too many things at once to keep focus on)
 - Breaking changes or changes in specific files (probably more edge-cases than we thought)
-- Too much time between first and last commit (heuristically, the longer it takes the more focus is changing towards "just ship it already")
+- Too much time between first and last commit (heuristically, the longer it takes the more focus is shifting towards "just ship it already")
-- Incomplete error handle (The owls are not what they seem)
+- Incomplete error handling (The owls are not what they seem)
 - and more

 ## Installation